 The theme for the BOLD Program is: Intergenerational Mentoring, Identity, and Social Change.
 BOLD scholars are awarded a two-year scholarship of up to $27,500 per year and those selected will become part of a cohort of about 7 students.
 In the spring of 2020, we will be recruiting students in their Sophomore year that will be part of the program for four semesters (Fall 2020-Spring 2022), with intended graduation dates of May 2022, Summer 2022 or December 2022.

 The scholarship of the program is need-based.
-If you have questions regarding your potential eligibility based on your financial aid package, please contact Lisa Hoskey in Financial Aid at firstname.lastname@example.org.
+If you have questions regarding your potential eligibility based on your financial aid package, please contact Lisa Hoskey in Student Financial Services at firstname.lastname@example.org.
 Given that this is a need-based program, some students with other substantial scholarships or grants may not be eligible for additional scholarship funding.

 BOLD Applicants must meet the following criteria for consideration: